What Do Ship Pilot Do?

-Ship Pilot Example Command ships to steer them into and out of harbors, estuaries, straits, or sounds, or on rivers, lakes, or bays.
+Ship Pilot Definition Command ships to steer them into and out of harbors, estuaries, straits, or sounds, or on rivers, lakes, or bays.
 Must be licensed by U.S. Coast Guard with limitations indicating class and tonnage of vessels for which license is valid and route and waters that may be piloted.